Manchester United -v- Tottenham Hotspur

 Old Trafford, Manchester

-Tottenham Hotspur – Recent Form, Goals Scored and Assists: WLWLWL
+Tottenham Hotspur – Form, Goals Scored & Assists

-United and Spurs have met a total of 59 times in the Premier League.
-United have won 37 times, drawing 12 matches with Spurs winning 10 times.
-United have scored 101 goals, winning eight penalties, scoring all of them.
-Spurs have scored 57 goals, winning one penalty, scoring it.
+United and Spurs have met 60 times in the Premier League.
+United have won 38 times, drawing 12 times with Spurs winning 10 times.
+United have scored 104 goals, winning eight penalties, scoring all of them.
+Spurs have scored 59 goals, winning two penalties, scoring both of them.

-United have kept 28 clean sheets in these fixtures with Spurs keeping eight.
-Discipline is a problem with United player shown 106 yellow cards and four red cards and Spurs players shown 95 yellow cards and one red card.
-United won the last match – they need to win this one.
+United have kept a total of 28 clean sheets with Spurs keeping just eight.
+There have been some disciplinary issues with United players shown 108 yellow cards and four red cards.
+Spurs players have been shown 96 yellow cards and one red card.

 Jack Hall, Jimmy Brown, Garth Crooks, Alan Brazil, Terry Gibson, Chris McGrath, Fraizer Campbell, Chris Jones, Zeki Fryers, Teddy Sheringham, Dimitar Berbatov and Michael Carrick have played for both United and Spurs in the history of the two clubs.